How and Why to Use a VPN: A Primer on Virtual Private Networks

 Then what does a VPN do?
 The virtual private network connection turns your lane into a tunnel.
 So no one else can even see the data transmitted within it, much less interact with it in any way.

-Not even your Internet Service Provider can see into your tunnel.
+VPNs can actually block your IP address.
+Not even your Internet Service Provider (ISP) can see into your tunnel.
 That’s why you may also experience faster browsing with a VPN because you can bypass throttled bandwidth.

 Why Use a VPN?